 School district data can help round out the picture of homelessness.
 The California Department of Education, in coordination with school districts, collects data on housing insecurity for its students.
 Figure 86: Homelessness in Public School Students by Nighttime Residence, 2018 shows how many students in Glenn County were living in various homeless situations in 2018.
 This data provides a broader picture than the Point-In-Time Homeless Census of the number of families that are experiencing homelessness or that are at risk of experiencing long-term homelessness.
 In the data collection process, a student may have been recorded as homeless in more than one school, school district, or county during a school year.
 As a result, this data may include duplicate counts of some students.
-An estimated 82% of students that were recorded as experiencing homelessness were doubled up with friends or relatives.
-This is consistent with accounts of rural and small city homelessness in other places as well due to the lack of temporary shelter options.
+An estimated 82% of students that were recorded as experiencing homelessness in other places as well due to the lack of temporary shelter options.